patrickpissurno/fastify-esso/README.md

 fastify.register(privateRoutes);
 ```

-All you have to do is call `fastify.requireAuthentication(fastify)` and every route inside the current fastify scope will require authentication to be accessed.
+All you have to do is call `fastify.requireAuthentication(fastify)` or `fastify.the_name_you_used(fastify)` and every route inside the current fastify scope will require authentication to be accessed.

 *You might want to take a deeper look into [how Fastify's scopes work](https://www.fastify.io/docs/latest/Getting-Started/#your-first-plugin).*